Sparrow-benjamin/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a function that adds two integers and returns the result
+a function that prints all natural numbers from n to 98, followed by a new line